JustineFR/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+> React is a Javascript library for building user interfaces.
+It helps with high volume of ever changing data, by not refreshing the page, and also helps with organizations, using components.

 - [ ] What does it mean to _think_ in react?

+> Thinking in reacy means "how to break out the app's different parts using components to help with organization"

 - [ ] Describe state.

+> A state is a data

 - [ ] Describe props.

+> Props are properties passed from one component to another

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+> Anything that affects something outside the scope of the function, like fetching data from an external source.

 ## Project Set Up